-As we consider the remarkable journey of the first deaf-blind person to earn a Bachelor of Arts degree, it's fascinating to note that Helen Keller's groundbreaking achievement at Radcliffe College in 1904 paved the way for countless individuals facing similar challenges.
+Reflecting on the incredible accomplishment of the first deaf-blind individual to achieve a Bachelor of Arts degree, Helen Keller’s historic success at Radcliffe College in 1904 opened doors for many others in similar circumstances.

 The hurdles she overcame and the milestones she reached serve as a testament to human resilience and the power of unwavering determination.